Francisco Rodríguez (Venezuelan pitcher): New York Mets (2009–2011)

 On December 10, 2008, Rodríguez signed a three-year, $37 million contract with the New York Mets.
 Rodríguez, who had worn number 57 for his entire career, switched to number 75, as Mets ace Johan Santana wore number 57 at the time.
 On April 6, 2009, Rodríguez recorded his first save as a Met against the Cincinnati Reds.

 On May 24, 2009, Rodríguez suffered a back injury and was taken to a local Boston hospital where he was given medication for the pain.
 He returned to the team the next day.

+On June 13, 2009, New York Yankees reliever Brian Bruney criticized Rodríguez, calling his antics on the mound "unbelievable" and saying that Rodriguez has "got a tired act".
+During batting practice, the following day Rodríguez confronted Bruney on the field, pointing and shouting at him before teammates from both sides separated the two.

 He was selected to play in the 2009 All-Star game and pitched a scoreless 9th inning.

 On September 30, 2009, Rodríguez surrendered a walk-off grand slam to Justin Maxwell to cap a five-run ninth inning that lifted the Washington Nationals to a 7–4 victory over the Mets.
 This made him the first pitcher to allow two walk-off grand slams in one season since Lee Smith did in 1995 (on August 7, Rodriguez surrendered a grand slam to Everth Cabrera with no outs to cap another five-run ninth inning that gave the San Diego Padres a 6–2 win over the Mets).

 Rodríguez finished the 2009 season 3–6 with a 3.71 ERA and 35 saves converted out of 42 opportunities.
 It was his fifth consecutive season of 30 or more saves.

+In August 2010, the Mets suspended Rodriguez following an altercation that led to an arrest.
+The team placed him on the team's restricted list for two days, which meant he would forfeit two games' salary.
+Rodríguez required season-ending surgery for a torn ligament in his right thumb; the injury may have been sustained during the altercation.
+The Mets suspended Rodríguez indefinitely, preventing him from attending or performing any activity with the team, as well as having his pay suspended until he was physically able to perform again.

 During his suspension-shortened 2010 season, Rodriguez appeared in 53 games going 4–2 with a 2.20 ERA and 25 saves.